polybase/polybase-db-docs/docs/write-data.md

 `$` is not allowed at the start of field names, as this is reserved for internal use.
 :::

-You can view our example app [Spacetime Social](https://social.testnet.spacetime.xyz) to see it working in action.
+You can view our example app [Polybase Social](https://social.testnet.polybase.xyz) to see it working in action.

 ## Permissions

 You can control who is allowed to make changes to a document by providing a publicKey when calling `.set(data, publicKey)`.
 Once a publicKey is set on a doc, changes to the doc must be accompanied by a signature created using that publicKey.
-You can provide a `.signer(data)` function to the Spacetime client library that will be used to create the signature.
+You can provide a `.signer(data)` function to the Polybase client library that will be used to create the signature.

 :::info
 More granular permissions will be released soon.